VladPetriv/setup-neovim/README.md

 - Copy neovim configs from Github and GitLab by `HTTP` or `SSH` links
 - Auto extract neovim config from repository if it's not main directory
-- Install package managers [Packear, VimPlug]
+- Install package managers [Packer, VimPlug]
 - Validation for URL
 - Validation for repository files
 - Colored input and output